 When I left the event that evening, I felt more connected to myself as a mother than ever before.
 Through storytelling, the women in that circle helped me understand my own experiences and allowed me to feel the benefits of community during this time in my life.

 That evening is the seed that planted the beginning of Expectful Circles – a monthly gathering where I bring parents and parents-to-be together to speak about what it’s like to prepare for a baby or parenting a child in this crazy world.
 It’s a place you can come to kick back, relax and listen or share stories about this journey we are all on.

 This community is open to both individuals and couples because, we are doing this together.
 We start off every circle with a meditation and then lead into our monthly topic.

 Expectful Circles was born out of our desire for connection.

 At Expectful – we realized that although our online meditations provide accessible support, the connection created through in person conversation is unparalleled.

 We believe this generation of parents and parents-to-be has an opportunity to write a new story when it comes to community – we see a way where this isn’t experienced alone or should be.

-Which is why we created a monthly space where as a community, we come together.
-A tribe that unites to expand in way of shared connection and storytelling – both embracing the challenging parts of this journey as well as the beautiful and awe-inspiring ones.
+This is why we created a monthly space where as a community, we come together.
+A tribe that unites to expand in way of shared connection and storytelling – both embracing the challenging parts of this journey as well as the beautiful and inspiring ones.